OguzPastirmaci/oci-kuberay/README.md

 ```

 ### Creating a new node pool with A10 VMs (VM.GPU.A10.1)
-Below command will create the node pool with 0 instances.
-After the node pool is created, you can edit the node pool
+Below command will create the node pool, and extend the boot volume.

 ```sh
 NODE_POOL_NAME=